 Georgina’s accessibility priorities - 2023–2027

-Georgina’s areas of priority include:
+Areas of priority

-- accessibility of Town facilities, resources, programs and services
+- Accessibility of Town facilities, resources, programs, and services

-- accessibility partnerships and collaboration
+- Accessibility partnerships and collaboration

-- website accessibility
+- Website accessibility

-- parks, playgrounds, pedestrian and cyclist corridors, sidewalks and trails
+- Parks, playgrounds, pedestrian and cyclist corridors, sidewalks, and trails

-- accessible and affordable housing options
+- Accessible and affordable housing options

-- accessible transportation
+- Accessible transportation

-- community employment opportunities for people with disabilities
+- Community employment opportunities for people with disabilities

-- signage and navigation
+- Signage and navigation

 Appendix: Georgina’s accessibility plans and reports